Special Education Needs and Disability Information

 All individual SEN arrangements will be reviewed at least annually with the parents/carer and the individual student by NSETC to consider whether any amendments need to be made to the special educational provision identified for the student.

-The welfare officer (Mrs Jo Last) provides additional emotional and social support to students, beyond that available through the tutor/pastoral system.
+The welfare officer (Mrs Samantha Hiney) provides additional emotional and social support to students, beyond that available through the tutor/pastoral system.
 She can work with individuals to resolve issues and to access more specialist support.

 There is a designated safeguarding officer (Mr Darran George).
 All staff who work at the NSETC are trained in safeguarding policies and procedures.